stevearrants/stevearrants.github.io/portfolio.md

 * [Editing References and Citations](https://youtu.be/H5LRwWeGT2g){:target="_blank"}

 ## Print samples
-### Jitterbit samples
-[Jitterbit's Harmony Marketplace and Snowflake Connector samples](../store/Jitterbit-samples.pdf){:target="_blank"}  -- Harmony Marketplace is a repository of integration templates used to create Cloud Studio Projects.
-The Snowflake Connector gives Cloud Studio access to Snowflake to create and use activities.

 ### Anuvio/iDrive
 [ESS Overview](../store/ESSOverview.pdf){:target="_blank"}  -- Enhanced Storage Solution Overview for a service from Anuvio/iDrive.